National School Lunch Program

 - At or below 130 percent of the Federal poverty line can receive a free lunch.

-- Between 130 and 185 percent of the Federal poverty line can receive a reduce-price lunch.
+- Between 130 and 185 percent of the Federal poverty line can receive a reduced-price lunch.

-- Above 185 of the Federal poverty line can receive a low cost full-price lunch.
+- Above 185 percent of the Federal poverty line can receive a low-cost, full-price lunch.

-In FY 2020, 76.9 percent of all NSLP meals were served free or at a reduced price, about 2.7 percentage points more than in the previous fiscal year.
-ERS-sponsored research found that children from food-insecure and marginally food-secure households were more likely to eat school meals, and received more of their food and nutrient intake from school meals than did other children.
+USDA, Economic Research Service-sponsored research found that children from food-insecure and marginally food-secure households were more likely to eat school meals and received more of their food and nutrient intake from school meals than did other children.
 To learn more, please see:

-Participation in USDA’s Child Nutrition Programs, including NSLP, have been found to reduce food insecurity.
+Participation in USDA’s child nutrition programs, including NSLP, has been found to reduce food insecurity.
 To learn more about the impact of NSLP on food insecurity, please see:

-Meals served through NSLP must meet Federal nutrition standards, which were updated in the Healthy, Hunger-Free Kids Act of 2010 to more closely match the Federal Dietary Guidelines for Americans.
-The legislation also authorized an additional 6-cent payment per meal to schools when they demonstrated that they were serving meals that met the updated standards and established new regulations for meal prices charged to students not certified for free or reduced-price meals.
-To learn more about the new standards and how schools strive to provide healthy and appealing meals that encourage student participation, please see:
+Meals served through NSLP must meet Federal nutrition standards, which were updated in the Healthy, Hunger-Free Kids Act of 2010 (HHFKA) to more closely match the Federal Dietary Guidelines for Americans.
+The legislation also authorized an additional payment per meal (7 cents as of the 2020–2021 school year) to schools when they demonstrated that they were serving meals that met the updated standards and established new regulations for meal prices charged to students not certified for free or reduced-price meals.
+To learn more about the new standards, their effect on children’s nutritional intake, and how schools strive to provide healthy and appealing meals that encourage student participation, please see:

 - School Meals in Transition